-Arithmetic calculations can be done via excel formulas and one of such calculation is “Percent Change” from one value to another.
-For example, if you want to find the percentage change between your first drawn salary and current salary that is will be calculated in terms of percentage change, so this is possible in formulas in excel.
-In this article, we will discuss how to calculate percentage change formula in excel.
+Arithmetic calculations can be done via excel formulas, and one of such calculation is “Percent Change” from one value to another.
+For example, if you want to find the percentage change between your first drawn salary and current salary, that will be calculated in terms of percentage change, so this is possible in formulas in excel.
+In this article, we will discuss how to calculate the percentage change formula in excel.

 What is the Percentage Change in Excel?

 A Percentage Change or Percentage Variance is the changes between any two values over a period of time.
-A typical example of percentage change example is “variance between last year sales and this year sales”.
+A typical example of a percentage change example is “variance between last year sales and this year sales.”

-For an example last year sale was USD 400000 and this year sales is 450000, so we can tell the difference is USD 50000 increase in revenue but we can tell this in percentage-wise as well.
+For example, last year’s sale was USD 400000, and this year, sales are 450000, so we can tell the difference is USD 50000 increase in revenue, but we can tell this in percentage-wise as well.

 So to calculate the percentage change between two numbers is below.

-Or else we can also use below formula as well.
+Or else we can also use the below formula as well.